 With the landing of the rover PERSEVERANCE on Mars a couple of weeks ago, those of us in the acoustics field are very excited.
 This is because for the first time we can talk about the sound on another celestial body.
 Remember there is no atmosphere on the moon, and without an atmosphere or a medium by which sound waves can travel there is no sound.
 This is not the case on Mars because that planet has an atmosphere, even though it is insufficient to support un-protected human life, it is sufficient to allow transmission of sound.
-So, for the first time in our planetary travel, NASA engineers have available a couple of microphones along with a myriad of cameras and other sensing equipment on PERSEVERANCE.
+So, what does mars sound like?
+For the first time in our planetary travel, NASA engineers have available a couple of microphones along with a myriad of cameras and other sensing equipment on PERSEVERANCE.
 So, let the science (of acoustics) begin!

 But that got me thinking, what would an equivalent sound on Earth be on Mars?
 First, forget the A-weighting filter, the filtering used to replicate how sound is perceived by the average person, as no human will be using their unaided ears on Mars.
 Of course, NASA already thought about all this and has an insightful web page dedicated to sound on Mars.
 The site has a series of sound recordings from Earth and a synthesized version of what it would sound like on Mars.